bmuller/twistar/index.markdown

 ---
 layout: base
-title: Twistar - Twisted Active Record
+title: Twistar - Python Twisted ORM
 ---
 # Twistar: Twisted Active Record
 Twistar is a Python implementation of the [active record pattern](http://en.wikipedia.org/wiki/Active_record_pattern) (also known as an object-relational mapper or ORM) that uses the [Twisted](http://twistedmatrix.com/trac/) framework's [RDBMS support](http://twistedmatrix.com/documents/current/core/howto/rdbms.html) to provide a non-blocking interface to relational databases.